Edward Ambrose Burgis: Works

 He published a number of pamphlets of considerable merit containing theses written in Latin on Scriptural, theological and historical subjects.
 It was as a writer of English that he excelled, especially along historical lines; his style is easy and pleasing, and he is accurate in his statements.

 In 1712 he published in London "The Annals of the Church", a volume embracing the period from A.D.
 34 to 300.
 As stated in the preface it was his intention to bring the annals down to his own time in a work of nine volumes, but he abandoned this plan, rewrote the first period and published "The Annals of the Church from the Death of Christ", in five octavo volumes (London, 1738), the first work of the kind written in English by Catholic or Protestant.

-The book entitles "An Introduction to the Catholic Faith", by Father Thomas Worthington, O.P.
-(London, 1709), was completed by Father Burgis, although his name does not appear in connection with it.
+The book entitled "An Introduction to the Catholic Faith", by Thomas Worthington, O.P.
+(London, 1709), was completed by Burgis, although his name does not appear in connection with it.